ibm-cloud-docs/transit-gateway/helpful-tips.md

    * The local gateway IP:
       *  Must comply with [RFC 1918](/docs/transit-gateway?topic=transit-gateway-helpful-tips#vpc-connection-consideration) (or there are no floating IPs or public gateways on the VPC).
       * Must not be an IP address within the multicast range of `224.0.0.0` to `239.255.255.255` and can't be in conflict with any existing networks that are connected to the transit gateway.
       * Can't be used as the `local-gateway-ip` for another GRE using the same underlay network.

+* GRE enhanced route propagation:

+   * When disabled (default), all tunnels within a redundant GRE don’t have their routes propagated to each other and can’t communicate with each other.
+However, redundant GRE tunnels can have their routes propagated to GRE tunnels outside the redundant GRE that are connected to the same transit gateway and are in the same zone.

+   * When enabled, all GRE tunnels propagate their routes to other GREs if they’re connected to the same transit gateway.

 ### Unbound GRE tunnel considerations
 {: #unbound-gre-connection-considerations}

 * Classic routes are advertised through an unbound GRE tunnel.
 * Can communicate through other unbound GRE tunnels connected to the same transit gateway in the same availability zone.
+* Unbound GRE tunnels on the same transit gateway, located in different availability zones, can't communicate unless GRE enhanced route propagation is enabled.
+However, having GRE enhanced route propagation disabled shouldn't be relied on for network isolation as the absence of unbound GRE cross-zone traffic doesn't guarantee enforced separation.

 If you require network isolation, consider using separate transit gateways.
 {: tip}